-As most of you know, I have called Norway home for the much of the last two years...
-And, though I have been on exchange for the passed six months, will be returning there to start my PhD shortly.
+As most of you know, I have called Norway home for the better part of two years.
+While I have been on exchange for the last six months, I shall also be returning there shortly to start my PhD.
 I have offered previous thoughts on the country's approach to liberty and mixed-market economy elsewhere.
 For example:

 [The commentator above] more or less nails it: